 Jury members submit a ranked ballot listing what they believe are the five best Canadian albums from the eligibility window.
 The results become the 40 album Long List, which gets revealed each June.

 From that the jury then submits another ranked ballot of five albums, this time choosing only from the Long List albums.
 The results become the 10 album Short List, which gets revealed each July.

 How do you decide the winner?

-In September on the weekend of our gala, an 11 member Grand Jury debates the merits of each Short List album, then cast individual secret ballots to determine what album they believe should win the Polaris Music Prize.
+An 11 member Grand Jury debates the merits of each Short List album, then cast individual secret ballots to determine what album they believe should win the Polaris Music Prize.
 Once the ballots are all counted we announce the winner of that year’s Polaris Music Prize.